Heneros/chat-app/README.md

 - [ ] Sending files.
 With cloudflare.
 - [ ] Implement TDD.
 Jest.
 - [ ] Test with adaptive.
-- [ ] Avatars to users
+- [ ] Add avatars to users.
+User can change
-- [ ] Available contacts. option should have.
+- [ ] Available contacts from public users.
+And start chat with public user. option should have.
 User can show/hide from public list contacts.